Wonders of the Auckland Islands

-Auckland Islands are characterised by dramatic scenery – high cliffs, rough sea, rough weather.
+Auckland Islands (part of New Zealand) are characterised by dramatic scenery – high cliffs, rough sea, rough weather.
 Lush, unique vegetation of these Sub-antarctic islands comes as a pleasant suprise to visitors, not less interesting are the numerous curious, fearless birds.

 Here are located some of the southernmost forests in this region of globe – mostly consisting of southern rata Metrosideros umbellata trees flowering with beautiful red flowers.
 Forests are up to 9 m high and inside the fiords the foliage of trees often reaches sea level thus resembling the scenery of tropical islands.

 Islands are seldom visited by tourists – tourist trips here are very expensive.
 The number of visitors is restricted by nature conservation rules and most visitors see just Enderby Island.

 Please add some markers to your posts before using this shortcode.

 More than 365 m tall vertical basaltic cliffs, mostly on the western coast of Adams Island.
 For the most part, the weather here is rainy and as a result, there form waterfalls falling over these cliffs.
 Strong winds often divert the falls back, upwards.